crazyacking/crazyacking.github.io/_posts/2018-03-18-basic-of-proxy.md

 ---
-title: about http proxy
+title: about proxy
 description: Ceph is a unified, distributed storage system designed for excellent performance, reliability and scalability.
 categories:
- - ceph
+ - proxy
-tags: ceph
+tags: proxy
 photos:
 -
 ---

-## cmd

 常用的proxy